ForgingAntiquity/forgingantiquity.github.io/forgeries.md

 <h3 id="Bibliography">Bibliography</h3>
 Below is a working version of our project Bibliography, not a completed version.

-Note: For Editions and Sigla, please refer to the ‘Checklist of Editions of Greek, Latin, Demotic, and Coptic Papyri, Ostraca, and Tablets’ found on the papyri.info website.
+Note: For Editions and Sigla, please refer to the <a href="http://papyri.info/docs/checklist">Checklist of Editions at papyri.info</a>.

 Amundsen (1935) = Amundsen, L. (1935) Greek Ostraca in the University of Michigan Collection.
 Ann Arbor: University of Michigan.